conbojs/conbo/examples/README.md

-Conbo.js Examples
+ConboJS Examples
 =================

-This folder contains a selection of basic examples to get you started with Conbo.js, demonstrating a range of its features and functionality.
+This folder contains a selection of basic examples to get you started with ConboJS, demonstrating a range of its features and functionality.

 Some examples load external files, so it may not be possible to run them from your local file system.
 Instead, you should try running them in Chrome using the --disable-web-security option or using a web server.